Does God really exist? Does science support climate change? Is vaping straight edge?

 These are some of the questions that have baffled the minds of scholars, doctors, and hardcore intellects across the country.
 Their minds have been plagued with the gray areas of self-evaluation and moral crossroads.
 Do you break edge for a puff of Cocoa Puff flavored water vapor?
 Is it even technically breaking edge?

 What started as a curious question between friends at the office turned into a somewhat worthwhile debate: Is using a vaporizer considered straight edge?
 It seemed like too much of a subjective question to ever write an objective piece on.
 Of course, anything that contains nicotine is inherently not straight edge, because it is a poison you’re putting into your body.
 That’s not really debatable.
 But some people use vaporizers containing no nicotine at all, they just enjoy the flavors and blowing milky clouds on Instagram.

 We decided that This Is Hardcore Fest would probably the best place to conduct our investigation.
 From face tattoos representing the edge to grimy punks smoking non-filters, there are few places more suitable to find such a wide range of passionate yet different mindsets.

 Levi, 28, is from California and runs the clothing company American Straight Edge.
 He says vaping is definitely not straight edge because of its aesthetics and addicting quality.
 “It’s just as sketchy as smoking,” he says.
 Since having three kids, Levi now drinks coffee.
 His edge idol is Toby Morse from H20.

-Robert and Mary
+Robert and Mandy

 Robert and Mandy are both edge and from Eastern Germany.
 Mandy feels that vaping isn’t bad if there isn’t any nicotine involved, but Robert immediately disagreed.
 She described the various flavors available as comparable to “unique tasting tofu for vegetarians.”